andmoredev/andmoredev/content/blog/websocket-direct-to-agent.md

 Every message makes a round trip through multiple intermediaries.
 The response waits until the entire generation is complete, and then it all comes back at once.
 For a chat interface, this feels sluggish.
 Users stare at a spinner while the model generates hundreds of tokens they could already be reading.

 Even if you add Server-Sent Events or long-polling, you're still stitching together a real-time experience on top of infrastructure that wasn't designed for it.

-What if we just... skipped the middleman?
+I wanted something better.

-## The Architecture: Browser ↔ Agent, Direct Connection
+## The architecture

-Here's the core idea behind WearCast:
+Here's what I ended up with:

 ```
 ┌─────────────┐          ┌──────────────────┐